 Dreambird looks more complicated than it is.
 When you strictly follow the instructions for the first feather the following ones will be a walk in the park!
 The shaping is done by short rows and I explained everything in detail so that you don’t need to be an advanced knitter to knit this piece.

 As in the wingspan, the drive of the shawl is attained by offset triangles.
 Additional elements transform the triangles to feathers.
-Maylin, the creator of the Wingspan, is also eager to see the result because she is very interested in Swing Knitting.
-But you don’t need any knowledge in Swing Knitting to knit this pattern!
+Maylin, the creator of the Wingspan, authorized this version before I even started knitting.